 Rules and Regulations

+The card networks (Visa, MasterCard, Discover, American Express, etc.) have thorough rules and regulations regarding the chargeback process.
 In theory, these regulations form an efficient system for ruling on credit card transaction disputes.
-The primary form of evidence in these cases is

 Reasons for Filing a Chargeback